-The full Master of Arts (Religion) degree may be earned at the Abilene, Corpus Christi, Dallas-Ft.
-Worth or San Antonio campuses.
+The full Master of Arts (Religion) degree may be earned at the Abilene or San Antonio campus or by distance education.

 The Master of Arts (Religion) is a 36 hour thesis program offering advanced academic study in religion with a concentration in either biblical studies or theological studies.
 Its purpose is to enhance the understanding of theological disciplines for further graduate study or for general educational purposes.
 While not providing professional ministerial training, the seminary context provides a significant ecclesial dimension to the degree.
 A minor in religion is available for students majoring in other disciplines.